vidyaasagar/kohana-rest-services/APIDESIGN.md

-# Database and API call design
+# Database and API call design, Throttle Search

 -->Created Business,Customer and Staff tables in Database as follows